graphdeeplearning/website/content/post/transformers-are-gnns/index.md

 Although invented to stabilize attention mechanisms, could the multi-head trick become standard for squeezing out extra performance for any model?

 Conversely, GNNs with simpler aggregation functions such as sum or max do not require multiple aggregation heads for stable training.
-Wouldn't it be nice for Transformers if we didn't have to compute pair-wise compatibilities between each word pair in the sentence/node pair in the graph?
+Wouldn't it be nice for Transformers if we didn't have to compute pair-wise compatibilities between each word pair in the sentence?

-Could Transformers benefit from ditching attention?
-Yann Dauphin and collaborators' [recent](https://arxiv.org/abs/1705.03122) [work](https://arxiv.org/abs/1901.10430) says its a possibility.
+Could Transformers benefit from ditching attention, altogether?
+Yann Dauphin and collaborators' [recent](https://arxiv.org/abs/1705.03122) [work](https://arxiv.org/abs/1901.10430) suggests an alternative **ConvNet architecture**.

 {{< figure src="attention-conv.png" title="" width="800px">}}

 #### Why is training Transformers so hard?

-Reading new Transformer papers makes me feel that training these models requires something akin to *black magic* when determining the best learning rate schedule, warmup strategy and decay settings.
+Reading new Transformer papers makes me feel that training these models requires something akin to *black magic* when determining the best **learning rate schedule, warmup strategy** and **decay settings**.
 This could simply be because the models are so huge and the NLP tasks studied are so challenging.

 But [recent](https://arxiv.org/abs/1906.01787) [results](https://arxiv.org/abs/1910.06764) [suggest](https://arxiv.org/abs/2002.04745) that it could also be due to the specific permutation of normalization and residual connections within the architecture.